hyperledger/firefly-fir/text/0012-namespace-isolation.md

 contract is specific to a single namespace, so it will _not_ take a `namespace` parameter to `pinBatch()` or emit it in the `BatchPin` event.

-In addition, it contains a new function `networkVersion()`.
-This allow multi-party networks to agree on the set of rules used for a given namespace.
+In addition, it contains a new function, `networkVersion()`.
+This allows multi-party networks to agree on the set of rules used for a given namespace.
 All prior versions of the contract (without these methods) are assumed to be "network version 1".
-This FIR introduces "network version 2", which primarily differs in how identities are resolved (see "Identities" section below).
+This FIR introduces "network version 2", which differs in the signature of BatchPin as detailed above, and in how identities are resolved (see "Identities" section below).

 ## Admin Config API